IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

   Performance is measured in **IOPS (input/output operations per second)**, and various volume types are available based on performance and pricing needs.

 EBS ensures reliable, long-term storage for critical data, unlike ephemeral instance store volumes.

+## Amazon EBS Data Lifecycle and Snapshots

+In the shared responsibility model, users manage their own data, including the lifecycle of **EBS volumes**—provisioning, moving, deprovisioning, and backups.

+**Amazon EBS Snapshots** simplify this process by creating **point-in-time backups** of EBS volumes.
+These backups can be scheduled daily, weekly, or monthly as needed.

+Snapshots use **incremental backups**, meaning:

+* The **first snapshot** copies all data.
+* Subsequent snapshots only copy **changed data** since the last backup.

+This makes backups **faster, more efficient, and cost-effective** compared to full backups every time.

+To automate this process, **Amazon Data Lifecycle Manager (DLM)** can be used.
+DLM allows you to:

+* Define snapshot schedules
+* Set **retention policies**
+* Manage and automate lifecycle tasks
+* Apply consistent backup rules across the organization

+With DLM, there’s no need for manual snapshot creation—automation handles it all.